mcneel/developer.rhino3d.com/_guide_topics/rhinopython/ghpython-debugging.md

 7. Input the path of *GHPythonDebug.py* as a text into the `Code` Input of the component.
 Optionally, make the path pass through a `FilePath` param, right click it, and choose ‘Synchronise’.
 If *test.py* is saved in the same folder as the Grasshopper file, then you only need to input the file name.

+(At this point, Grasshopper will *freeze* waiting for PTVSD to attach)

 ## Debugging